Network Development Plan – Metropolitan Rail: Plan

-Stage 1: (Timeline 2012 - 2016)
+Stage 1: (Timeline 2012 – 2016)

 This stage outlined immediate high priority goals to overcome urgent constraints, with a targeted completion date of 2016.
 All projects listed in Stage 1 had been completed in 2022.

-Stage 2: (Timeline 2016 - 2022)
+Stage 2: (Timeline 2016 – 2022)

 The second stage focused on creating a "metro-style" system by segregating operations and creating end-to-end lines, with a targeted completion date of 2022.
+It is expected that most projects in stage 2 will be completed by 2025.

-Stage 3: (Timeline 2022 - 2027)
+Stage 3: (Timeline 2022 – 2027)

 This stage focuses on extending the network to growth areas and suburbs without railway access, and utilising the preceding growth in capacity.
 It is to be completed within 15 years, before 2027.

-Most projects are planned to happen in the next decade.
-Some have been deferred or/and replaced by other means (eg. Rowville heavy rail → light rail, Doncaster heavy rail → busway).
-Implementation of HCS across the network is unknown.
+Some projects are planned to happen in the next decade.
+Some projects may be built in a different form of transit, such as Rowville line becoming a possible light rail corridor or Doncaster line becoming a proper bus rapid transit corridor.

+Implementation of HCS across the network is uncertain as of 2023.

-Stage 4: (Timeline 2027 - 2032)
+Stage 4: (Timeline 2027 – 2032)

 The final stage involves further utilisation of extra capacity and preparing for future growth in Melbourne.
 The stage is to be carried out within 20 years, before 2032.